Call center and contact center software ensures your agents are able to meet or exceed ever-evolving customer expectations.

 Outbound call center dialers automate parts of the outgoing dialing process so agents can get through lead lists faster and connect with people who are actively on the other line and ready to talk instead of getting stuck with dial tones.

-There are several outbound dialing modes to choose from (with an example of an outbound dialing interface seen below.)
+There are several outbound dialing modes to choose from:

-Progressive dialing makes outbound calls when an agent indicates they are ready.
-As in preview dialing, the agent will receive relevant information, but here the number is automatically dialed immediately after the information is provided.
-It adjusts its pacing according to the number of available agents and call abandonment rates, and only connects agents when a live person is ready to speak.
+- Progressive dialing makes outbound calls when an agent indicates they are ready.
+As in preview dialing, the agent will receive relevant information, but here the number is automatically dialed immediately after the information is provided

-Predictive dialers make simultaneous automatic outbound calls based on the number of agents.
-It also screens out voicemails, busy signals, and disconnected lines, only connecting the agent when a lead is available to talk.
-The dialing speed can be manually or automatically adjusted based on agent need.
+- Predictive dialers make simultaneous automatic outbound calls based on the number of agents.
+It also screens out voicemails, busy signals, and disconnected lines, only connecting the agent when a lead is available to talk

 Call monitoring lets admins listen to telephone conversations between employees and callers in real-time.
 They can simply monitor the call, (listen without interruption) initiate a call barge, (take over the call in the event of a serious issue) or use call whisper to coach the agent without the customer hearing.